tylernford/cocina_build/content/news/let-cocina-214-host-or-cater-your-holiday-party.md

 +++
 **_Celebrate the Holidays with Family & Friends!_**

-_Book our Bar, Patio, Private Dining Room, or Let Us Cater to You!_
+_Book our Bar, Patio, Private Dining Room for a Socially Distanced Event, or Let Us Cater to You!_

 _Email or Call Christine to Book at: **Party@Cocina214.com**_ or **_407-782-6077_**